The Energy Cost of Smiling for Photos: Autism Masking Exhaustion

 I was already nervous going in since I'm already at autistic burnout, and I knew that the pressure to perform, such as smiling and masking was going to be inevitable regardless if they said anything or said to smile.
 My body immediately began tensing up, my heart rate spiking, with me trying to figure out what a "good smile" was supposed to appear and feel like.

 When I ended up smiling, there was an immediate uproar of my family and even the person taking the picture laughing at me due to how my smile appeared to them.
-This was extremely hurtful and I wanted to just get in the car and go home so I could cry to myself.
+I was hurt by this and I wanted to just get in the car and go home so I could cry to myself.

-My energy immediately dropped from a 6 all the way down from a 2.
+With my app 1-10 energy slider context in mind, my energy immediately dropped from a 4 all the way down from a 2.
 I immediately had no mental energy to do anything else I needed to do (such as chores and washing the dishes to cook my food).

 I also had no mental energy for things that I wanted to do (such as gaming, stimming, and spend time to myself in my room).
 This lasted for the entire day.

-The exhaustion of the pressure to mask and perform all for a simple photo kept my energy at a 3 for the next couple of days.
+The exhaustion of the pressure to mask and perform all for a simple photo kept my energy at around 3 for the next couple of days.
 I was extremely upset and demotivated to do anything or talk to anyone.
+And still thinking (Don't they realize how much energy I was exerting to be here, yet just to take a picture for an ID?)

 There was plenty of sensory overload too, as the constant uproar of loud laughing was unexpected and persisted for at least 20–30 seconds before the photo was eventually taken.
-By then, most of my energy was already completely exhausted.
+By then, most of my energy was already completely exhausted and I just wanted to go home.

 This doesn't just happen when I took my photo for my driver's permit.
-This happened many times when taking pictures at mandatory dinner with my family and mom directly points this out saying for me to "Fix my smile," and others naturally join in and suggest this too, thinking I'm just upset (which I am).
+This happened many times when taking pictures at mandatory dinner with my family and mom directly points this out saying for me to "Fix my smile," and others naturally join in and suggest this too, thinking I'm just upset (which I am but not just that).

 About Me